FedACH Risk® Origination Monitoring Service Setup

 By the production cutover date, you should be prepared to use the FedACH Risk Origination Monitoring Service.

 Enter your management criteria into FedACH Information Services via the FedLine Web or FedLine Advantage Solution prior to your production date to reduce the potential for a large number of pended batches.
-The resources below can assist you in this process:

 Questions?
 Contact your account executive.